Aligning Business and Government on Climate Change

 When President Trump withdrew the United States from the Paris Accords, citing his duty to protect the welfare of U.S. citizens against the “unfair costs” of participating in these agreements, he ignored the impact of U.S. market activities on industry operating conditions in the United States and abroad, as well as America’s contributions — as the world’s second biggest polluter after China — to this impact.
 In the United States alone, researchers estimate that weather-related climate changes from business-as-usual market activity will worsen inequality and stunt economic growth in southern states.

 The President’s decision to withdraw the United States from the Paris Accords reveals a divide between those who see markets as (merely) powerful engines of wealth creation and those who see markets as even more powerful engines of both wealth creation and massive wealth destruction.
 It is ironic that the staunchest defenders of an exit from the Paris Agreement are also those with a more limited view about the power of markets.
 Michigan Rep. Tim Walberg’s comments at a recent town hall express this sentiment directly: “If climate change is real, God will take care of it. … Can man change the entire universe?
-No.
+No.” In contrast, signatories to the Paris Accords believe that markets are powerful enough to change the earth — via the conditions in which they operate — for better or worse.

 Topics